TITLE 68: PROFESSIONS AND OCCUPATIONS

 v) Shall be under the direct on-site supervision of a licensed cosmetologist or licensed nail technologist.
 Only 1 student shall be supervised by 1 licensed cosmetologist or licensed nail technologist.

-C) A licensed nail technology school shall state clearly in the student contract that the school offers an internship program.
+C) A licensed nail technology school shall state clearly in the enrollment agreement that the school offers an internship program.

 b) A nail technology student is not permitted to practice on the public until he/she has successfully completed the 50 hours of general theory and practical application specified in subsection (a)(1).